herlopez/bl-cloud-v2/README.md

 #### <a name="head_get_all_charts"> Get All Charts

-Command that retrieves all chaarts.
+Command that retrieves all charts.

 |Command            |Parameters|Type     |Description                           |
 |-------------------|----------|---------|--------------------------------------|